ChalmersGU-data-structure-courses/OpenDSA/RST/en/Binary/BST.rst

 Removing a node from a BST is a bit trickier than inserting a node, but it is not complicated if all of the possible cases are considered individually.
-Before tackling the general node removal process, we will first see how to remove from a given subtree the node with the largest key value.
-This routine will be used later by the general node removal function.

-.. inlineav:: BSTdeletemaxCON ss
-   :long_name: BST deletemax Slideshow
-   :links: AV/Binary/BSTCON.css
-   :scripts: AV/Binary/BSTdeletemaxCON.js
-   :output: show

-The return value of the ``deleteMax`` method is the subtree of the current node with the maximum-valued node in the subtree removed.
-Similar to the ``inserthelp`` method, each node on the path back to the root has its right child pointer reassigned to the subtree resulting from its call to the ``deleteMax`` method.

-A useful companion method is ``largestNode`` which returns a pointer to the node containing the maximum value in the subtree.
+Before tackling the general node removal process, we need a useful companion method, ``largestNode``, which returns a pointer to the node containing the maximum value in the subtree.

 .. codeinclude:: Binary/BST